 3. Golden Domes and Silver Lanterns by Hena Khan

 Hena Khan’s “Golden Domes and Silver Lanterns” is a vibrant picture book that celebrates Muslim culture through the eyes of a young girl observing the colors of her world.
-From the red of her mother’s hijab to the blue of her father’s favorite dish, Khan uses color as a way to introduce young readers to the
+From the red of her mother’s hijab to the blue of her father’s favorite dish, Khan uses color as a way to introduce young readers to the culture and daily life of a Muslim family.
+Khan’s poetic language and rich descriptions make this book a visual and literary delight.

 4. Time to Pray by Maha Addasi